 Getting the right certifications

-Engineers of welding have more responsibilities like metallurgy, project planning, and management, and oversee other welders.
+Welding engineers have more responsibilities like metallurgy, project planning, and management, and oversee other welders.
 These engineers need experience in drafting CAD and are required to possess a degree in welding engineering or materials welding and an advanced degree.

-Pursue other complementing skills
+Pursue other complementing skills.

 Finding welding jobs

-Apply at various locations
+Apply at various locations.

-Keep the certification up to date
+Keep the certification up to date.

-Remain on top of the certification on top to avoid expiration.
-This will have effects on the payment on other jobs.
-If you get employed on a full-time basis, you will go through certification and on-job training programs.
+Remain on top of the certification to avoid expiration.
+This will have effects on the payment for other jobs.
+You will undergo certification and on-the-job training programs if employed full-time.
 This may raise your new skills and pay grade.

 Research specialized welding tasks and their requirements.
-If you have an interest in a particular welding type or industry that needs appropriate welding, you might need added training to attain the necessary skills to do more jobs.
+If you are interested in a particular welding type or industry that needs appropriate welding, you might need additional training to attain the necessary skills to do more jobs.